📡 Signals

 Signals are input for pattern recognition

 Not content for consumption.
-Raw documentation of lived reality that AI synthesis processes to identify patterns and generate insights.
+Raw documentation of lived reality that analysis processes to identify patterns and generate insights.

 Every signal belongs to a realm